SivaRajana/React_Projects/README.md

 # React_Projects

-# Each Project in this repository contains different React Projecta starting from basic to advanced
+# Each Project in this repository contains different React Project starting from basic to advanced
 - reachout to **rajana.iiitn@gmail.com** for any doubts or suggestion on this stuff.

 # **Usage**